cossacklabs/themis/docs/examples/Themis-server/swift/README.md

 ## Secure Message mode

-Follow the same steps as described above, but do it for `SMessageClient` file :) Run the Themis Server in Secure Message mode.
+Follow the same steps as described above, but do it for `SMessageClient` file :) Run Themis Server in Secure Message mode.

 ## Useful reading